AdamCraven/angular-fng/README.md

 #angular-fng

-angular-fng are performance focused event directives, which behave as the standard ng-event directives (e.g. ng-click, ng-mousedown), but can be called in a desired scope instead of triggering a global, root scope, digest.
+angular-fng are performance focused event directives, which behave as the standard ng-event directives (e.g. ng-click, ng-mousedown), but can trigger a local/partial scoope digest instead of always triggering a global, root scope, digest, like the default directives do.

-They can be used as a replacement or in addition to the default directives.
+New directives defined, which can be used as a replacement or in addition to the default directives:

-New directives defined:

 * fng-click
 * fng-dblclick